openharmony/docs/docs-en/quick-start/developing-the-first-example-program-running-on-hi3861.md

 You need to acquire  [Hi3861 source code](https://repo.huaweicloud.com/harmonyos/os/1.0/code-1.0.tar.gz), download it on a Linux server, and decompress it.
 For more obtaining methods, see  [Source Code Acquisition](../get-code/source-code-acquisition.md).

-## Compiling Source Code<a name="section1736014117148"></a>
+## Building<a name="section1736014117148"></a>

-This section describes how to compile the WLAN module on a Linux server.
+This section describes how to perform the WLAN module building on a Linux server.

+If the Linux environment is installed using Docker, perform the building by referring to  [Using Docker to Prepare the Build Environment](../get-code/tool-acquisition.md).
+If the Linux environment is installed using a software package, perform the following steps:

 1. Open the HUAWEI DevEco Device Tool and choose  **View**  \>  **Terminal**.